-Chihuahuas are so tiny and fragile, that you can really hurt their neck by using a leash attached to their collar when walking them.
+Chihuahuas are so tiny and fragile that you can really hurt their neck by using a leash attached to their collar when walking them.
 You can cause neck pain and joint issues, reverse sneezing, or if your dog has a collapsed trachea, it can make the condition worse.
 A Chihuahua harness is a good alternative.

-I am not saying don’t put a collar on your chihuahua.
-Collars can contain their dog license, rabies tag, ID tag, or like the collars I use on my dogs, they can have their name and phone number stitched on the collar itself.
+I am not saying don’t put a collar on your Chihuahua.
+Collars can contain their dog license, rabies tag, and ID tag.
+The Chihuahua collar I use has my dog’s name and phone number stitched on the collar itself.

 - Be sure to measure your dog’s neck and add an inch if you are ordering a collar online.

-- When trying on collars, you should be able to fit 2 fingers between the collar and your dog’s neck.
+- When trying on collars, you should be able to fit two fingers between the collar and your dog’s neck.

 - A lightweight collar is best for a small dog.

-- You may want to get a breakaway collar if you pup wears their collar all the time and you are worried about your dog getting caught on something.
-You can often find these type of collars in the cat section of a pet store.
+- You may want to get a breakaway collar if your pup wears their collar all the time and you are worried about your dog getting caught on something.
+You can often find this type of collar in the cat section of a pet store.

 Things to remember when choosing a harness:

-- To measure for the size, place the measuring tape around your dog’s chest, just behind his front legs and again, placing two fingers between the harness strap and your dog’s body to ensure a proper measurement.
+- To measure for the size, place the measuring tape around your dog’s chest, just behind his front legs.
+Place two fingers between the measuring tape and your dog’s body to ensure a proper measurement.

 - You can get a heavier harness for cold weather (there are even coat harnesses out there) and a lightweight harness for warmer weather.